Ruekompa/owlphabet/README.md

 6. :row_order is only sustainable for 80,000 or so tracks.
 Need to index each one as it's own, otherwise, it will eventually break.

-# Owlphabet Music Business Model
+# Ideas on Owlphabet's Business Model

 A​ new competitive marketplace connecting end­user subscribers to content and providing relationships through licenses between musicians, visual content makers and advertisers.